 Believe in ZERO Girls Denied an Education

-We continue to applaud the incredible spirit and inspiring courage of Malala Yousafzai, the 15-year-old girl from Swat, Pakistan, who was shot along with two other children as she was leaving school by bus.
+We continue to applaud the incredible spirit and inspiring courage of Malala Yousafzai, the 16-year-old girl from Swat, Pakistan, who was shot along with two other children as she was leaving school by bus in 2012.

-Although still recovering from this violent assault, Malala is back in the classroom and speaking out on behalf of the 61 million children around the world who are not enrolled in school.
+Now living in the U.K., Malala is back in the classroom and speaking out on behalf of the 57 million children around the world who are not enrolled in school.

 Malala has been a tireless advocate for the right of all Pakistani girls to receive an education.